 The folding nature of the INBIKE lock allows for greater flexibility than U-locks, which is helpful when encountering awkward bike racks and immovable structures.
 When faced with wide structures to lock up your bike, this model was easier to lock up the frame and both wheels (front wheel removed and locked with the back one) than U-locks on the short side, like the Kryptonite New York Standard.

 On most bike racks, though, the consensus among our testers is that folding locks aren't easier to use than U-locks or chains.
 The eight independent plates of the INBIKE rotate and flip around, which is annoying when reaching your fingers through the spokes, trying to catch the other end of the lock.
 The ABUS uGrip Bordo 5700 was more manageable.
 It has six plates, minimizing the number of rotating parts you have to wrangle.

 Remove the front wheel and move it to the back to lock it up with the frame and rear wheel on most bike racks.
 It takes some finagling, but it's possible with thin road tires.
 Fat tires will not fit.
 In almost all circumstances, it will be too tight to also loop through the stays of a removed bike saddle.
 Best take that with you if it's a concern.
 In this metric again, the uGrip Bordo 5700 was easier to manipulate around two tires and a frame.

-With a price of $38, this lock offers moderate value.
+This lock offers moderate value.
 It's not our favorite folding lock, but if you need a theft deterrent for short-term parking, this is relatively inexpensive and transportable.

 The INBIKE 8 Joint Alloy Steel Folding Lock is for folks in rural areas or otherwise low-risk neighborhoods.
 It's inexpensive and a breeze to transport, decreasing the chances of leaving it behind because it's too heavy or big to bring along.
 If you are considering a cable lock for their price and low weight, purchase this model instead.